AC Refrigerant: Definition and Updates

 • R-454B (Puron Advance™)

-Learn more about Puron Advance, Carrier’s new refrigerant that will replace Puron in all residential ducted and ductless and light commercial products..
+You can learn more about Puron Advance, Carrier’s new refrigerant designed to replace Puron in all residential ducted, ductless, and light commercial products.

-Whether you call it refrigerant, Freon, R-22, R-410A, Puron or something else, it all does the same thing.
-As a part of your air conditioner or heat pump system, it helps transfer heat and humidity out of your home for cooling... or draws heat from outdoor air and brings it inside for heating.
+Whether you call it refrigerant, Freon, R-22, R-410A, Puron, or something else, the function remains consistent.
+As a part of your air conditioner or heat pump system, it helps transfer heat and humidity out of your home for cooling or draws heat from outdoor air and brings it inside for heating.

 AC refrigerant plays a crucial role in the cooling process of air conditioning systems.
-Here’s how it works:
+Here is the step-by-step process:

 How HVAC Refrigerant Has Changed